Programmes

 What is this programme about?

-The overall objective of the MARC (Minorities, Accountability, Rights, Collaboration) project is to contribute the full realisation of the rights of ethnic, religious, and linguistic minorities in Turkey.
-The specific objective of this project is to establish a strong network of minority defenders to:
+The overall objective of the Minorities, Accountability, Rights, Collaboration (MARC) programme is to fully realise the rights of ethnic, religious, and linguistic minorities in Türkiye.
+The specific objective of this programme is to establish a strong network of minority defenders to:

 • Monitor and document violations of minority rights;